Loading...

 So your answer may have looked something like this.

-So forests provide important habitats for many plants, insects and animals that live it in forest to survive leaves taking carbon dioxide from the air and reduce global warming, recreational activities, for example, cycling, walking, improve health.
+So, "Forests provide important habitats for many plants, insects and animals that live in forest to survive.

-And finally, trees intercept rainfall, meaning rivers are less likely to flood.
+" And finally, "Trees intercept rainfall, meaning rivers are less likely to flood.

-The first section of our lesson, why forests are important is complete.
+The first section of our lesson, why forests are important, is complete.

 So hopefully you've got a good idea of some reasons why forests are really important to the world.